ORNL/curifactory/sphinx/source/getting_started.rst

 runs, each cacher will save the returned object in the data cache path.
-The cached filename includes the name of the experiment (the string passed to ``ArtifactManager``, “notebook_example_1” in this case), the hash string of the parameters (see the :ref:`Hashing` page for more information on how this gets calculated), the name of the stage doing the caching, and the name of the output itself.
+The cached filename includes the name of the experiment (the string passed to ``ArtifactManager``, “notebook_example_1” in this case), the hash string of the parameters (see the :ref:`Hashing Mechanics` page for more information on how this gets calculated), the name of the stage doing the caching, and the name of the output itself.